FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 ### Categories

-Without going into great detail and staying within T1-T3, the following is a role summation for each category of unit (that appears in more than one faction):
+Without going into great detail and staying within T1-T3, the following is a role summation for each category of unit that appears in more than one faction:

 **Engineer**
 Builder and repair unit, no combat capabilities